open-telemetry/opentelemetry-specification/specification/common/common.md

   - for each unique attributes key, addition of which would result in exceeding the limit, SDK MUST discard that key/value pair.

-There SHOULD be a log emitted to indicate to the user that an attribute was truncated or discarded.
+There SHOULD NOT be a log emitted to indicate to the user that an attribute was truncated or discarded.
 To prevent excessive logging, the log MUST NOT be emitted more than once per record on which an attribute is set.
-If a record is embedded in another record (e.g. Events within a Span), then the log SHOULD NOT be emitted more than once per parent record.

 If the SDK implements the limits above, it MUST provide a way to change these limits programmatically.
 Names of the configuration options SHOULD be the same as